Tyno945/web-learning-road/Front End Libraries.md

 ## Introduction to the React and Redux Challenges

+In a React Redux app, you create a single Redux store that manages the state of your entire app.
+Your React components subscribe to only the pieces of data in the store that are relevant to their role.
+Then, you dispatch actions directly from React components, which then trigger store updates.

 * Getting Started with React Redux
 * Manage State Locally First
 * Extract State Logic to Redux